 Q: How much curcumin should you take in a day?

 A: Depending on the turmeric supplement you’re taking, the dosage can vary.
-I generally recommend a dosage of 500 milligrams once a day for optimal results.
+I generally recommend a dosage no higher than 1,000 milligrams per day for optimal results.
 Excessively high doses may lead to uncomfortable side effects such as digestive problems.33